hossainsafwan/AndroidFundamentals/Service.md

 # Services
 ## What is a service?
 A service is an application component which performs long running application in the backgroud such as downloading a file or playing music.
-It dos not require a user interface.
+It does not require a user interface.

 # Types of Services
 These are the three different types of services: